-Before naming an executor, ask yourself these key questions:
+Before choosing an executor, I suggest you ask yourself these key questions

 Do they have the time and inclination to deal with all the paperwork?
 This may involve paying various bills and dealing with insurance companies, hospitals, and various other charges of a last illness, not to mention tracking down financial accounts.
 It may be wise to choose someone who has the time to handle this aspect of your estate.